-This is a student hangout and because it is located near the Taiwan National University it attracts a huge crowd.
+45 Pub is a student hangout and, because it is located near the National Taiwan Normal University, it attracts a huge crowd.
 This club offers inexpensive drinks and happy hours every night.
-Another advantage is that it has no dress code, and no cover charge.
+It gets quite noisy, but the atmosphere is excellent.
+Another advantage is that it has no dress code and no cover charge.

 Barcode is described as the place to see and be seen in Taipei, so make sure you dress to impress.
 The ‘see’ part comes in the form of an unmissable view.
-The club is on the fifth floor of the NEO19 building in Xinyi shopping district, giving an impressive outlook of the area’s skyscrapers from the Read More...
+The club is on the 5th floor of the Neo 19 building in Xinyi shopping district, giving an impressive outlook of the area’s skyscrapers from Read More...

 - Tel: +886 (0)9 2016 8269

-Formerly named Club Wax, Box has a new and bright look on the outside, with a gritty, simple décor inside.
-Being close to Shida University and playing hip hop and R&B, it has a young crowd of students and expats, including appropriately themed nights (Student Party Fridays and Foreigner Wednesdays, with discounts if you bring appropriate ID).
-As with many clubs in Taipei, the cover charge (NT$600 for men and NT$350 for women) pays for all you can drink.
-Lacking the posh décor of the Xinyi clubs, it is more approachable and friendly, particularly given that the venue is smaller than many, giving it an intimate feel.
+Box Nightclub has a bright look on the outside, with a gritty, simple décor inside.
+Being close to Shida University and playing hip hop and R&B, it has a young crowd of students and expats.
+As with many clubs in Taipei, the cover charge (about NT$600 for men and NT$350 for women) pays for all you can drink.
+Lacking the posh décor of the Xinyi clubs, it is friendlier and more approachable, particularly given that the venue is smaller than many, giving it an intimate feel.

 - Tel: +886 (0)2 3365 3041